 700-2.1 Furnish airport flaggers and all necessary equipment.
-Equip each airport flagger assigned to an aircraft operations area with a two-way radio that broadcasts and receives on the ANC Tower and Ground Control Frequencies (118.3 MHz and 121.9 MHz)designated Common Traffic Advisory Frequency (CTAF) for the project airport as found in the Alaska Supplement of the United States Government Flight Information Publication.
+Equip each airport flagger assigned to an aircraft operations area with a two-way radio that broadcasts and receives on the Ted Stevens Anchorage International Airport (ANC) Tower and Ground Control frequencies (118.3 MHz and 121.9 MHz)designated Common Traffic Advisory Frequency (CTAF) for the project airport as found in the Alaska Supplement of the United States Government Flight Information Publication.
 Provide each airport flagger with a two-way radio to contact construction equipment and other airport flaggers on the project.
 Equip each airport flagger for vehicular traffic control with a flagging paddle that conforms to the requirements of the Alaska Traffic Manual.

-Locate each airport flagger at a position as shown on the Plans or as described in the Construction Safety and Phasing Plan, or at an alternate location as directed by the Engineer.
+Locate each airport flagger at a position as shown on the Plans or as described in the Safety Plan Construction Safety and Phasing Plans, or at an alternate location as directed by the Engineer.
 Ensure that each airport flagger maintains their assigned post at all times.
 Airport flagger positions will be adjusted as conditions warrant.
 Provide a daily log of Airport Flagger hours including the flagger name, date, and time worked for approval by the Engineer at the end of each work shift.

-Airport Flaggers will be approved by the Engineer before deployment.
+Airport flaggers and pilot cars will be approved by the Engineer before deployment.
 The Engineer may direct deployment at their discretion.